What the Grace of Jesus Christ Does for Me

 And he said unto me, My grace is sufficient for thee: for my strength is made perfect in weakness.
 Most gladly therefore will I rather glory in my infirmities, that the power of Christ may rest upon me (1 Corinthians 12:9).

-This article was written by Ann-Marie Waddell, a member of The Church of Jesus Christ of Latter-day Saints.
+This article was written by Anne-Marie Waddell, a member of The Church of Jesus Christ of Latter-day Saints.

 Received BA in English Literature and Linguistics at BYU; MS in Intercultural Communications at UofU; Juris Doctorate at Georgetown University Law Center in Washington DC.
-Originally from Utah, and has traveled extensively, and lived in Buenos Aires, Argentina, Paris, France, and Brussels, Belgium as an intern.
+Has traveled extensively, and lived in Buenos Aires, Argentina, Paris, France, Brussels, Belgium, Thailand and Germany.
 Currently lives in Alexandria, Virginia.
 Speaks a little bit of Spanish and is conversant/excellent in reading and writing in French.

 Tags: Atonement, Atonement of Jesus Christ, Christ, Faith, grace, Grace of Jesus Christ, Jesus Christ, lds church, Lord Jesus Christ, morman beliefs, Morman Church, Morman Doctrine, Mormans, mormon beliefs, mormon church, mormon doctrine, Mormonism, Mormons